mothur/mothur.github.io/_wiki/mothur_v.1.22.0.md

     file for each rarefaction calculator when running with a shared file.
 -   [sub.sample](sub.sample) - now outputs a unique fasta
-    file and new names file
+    file and new name file
     (https://forum.mothur.org/viewtopic.php?f=4&t=1299)
 -   [unique.seqs](unique.seqs) - name file prints in same
     order as fasta file